BelmY/wikiSDoR/Common-problems-and-their-solutions.md

 ### My receiver is not getting listed on sdr.hu

+Receiver listing is typically updated every 5 minutes, but after that, you should suspect that something is not okay.

 You should check that your receiver can be reached from the public Internet.

 You can do this by reading your status page via a [web proxy](https://www.google.com/?q=free+web+proxy):